 Other arts thrive as well in Nashville.
 There are numerous art museums and galleries, including the stunningly renovated Frist Center for the Visual Arts, a 24,000-square-foot Art Deco facility that was once a U.S. Post Office building.
 Local artist Alan LeQuire has his own gallery located under the same roof as his workshop and studio.
 And Cheekwood, once the home of the Maxwell House coffee family, is now open to the public with 55 acres of botanical gardens, a museum of art and a sculpture trail all nestled in Nashville’s lush green, tree-rich hills.

-If you like college towns you’ll have another reason to love Nashville.
-There’s Belmont University one of Nashville’s most historic schools with a rich heritage that dates back to the 1800′s.
-Fisk University is a predominately African-American liberal arts college that offers 25 majors and Vanderbilt University, once known as the “Harvard of the South,” is located on a 330-acre campus and national arboretum in Nashville’s tony West End. which offers great shopping, beautiful homes, trendy restaurants, and entertainment venues.
+If you like college towns, you’ll have another reason to love Nashville.
+There’s Belmont University, one of Nashville’s most historic schools, with a rich heritage that dates back to the 1800s.
+Fisk University is a predominately African-American liberal arts college that offers 25 majors and Vanderbilt University, once known as the “Harvard of the South,” is located on a 330-acre campus and national arboretum in Nashville’s tony West End, a zone that offers great shopping, beautiful homes, trendy restaurants, and entertainment venues.

 The cuisine in Nashville is as varied as its population.
 It’s a great place to discover the classic Southern plate lunch special, home-style cooking that isn’t concerned with calories or cholesterol.
 A typical offering could include fried chicken, mashed potatoes with gravy, corn bread, string beans cooked with bacon, and a slice of chess pie (sugary goo and crust).
 One of the best places to imbibe is the Elliston Place Soda Shop, which has been there forever and is located on a two-block strip on Elliston Place that includes the iconic music showcase club Exit/In that was featured in Robert Altman’s classic film “Nashville.”